application-research/delta-dm/docs/migrations/migration-v1.3-v1.4.md

 # V1.3 to V1.4 Migration

-If you have an existing database from DDM V1.3, you will need to migrate it to V1.4.
+If you have an existing database from DDM V1.3, you will need to *manually* migrate it to update the schema for V1.4 compatibility.
 This migration is not backwards compatible, so you will not be able to use the V1.4 database with V1.3.

 Note: This migration is only necessary as we did not have the automatic migration framework in place prior to this release.
 Thus, we are using manual SQL to ensure database consistency.
-Going forward, this will not be required as the schema established in V1.4 allows for automatic migrations.
+Going forward, this will not be required as the **baseline schema established in V1.4 allows for automatic migrations. **

 ## Manual SQL
 Please execute the following SQL statements in your DDM database.